Which set of reagents can be used to convert an alkene to a vicin... | Study Prep in Pearson+

 Master What you need to know about types of chemical reactions. with a bite sized video explanation from JohnnyStart learning

+Which pair of precursors would react to form 2-methylbutanenitrile when treated with sodium cyanide () in ethanol?

-Which of the following is the major organic product when 1-bromopropane reacts with aqueous in a substitution reaction?
+Which of the following is the major organic product when reacts with aqueous in an SN2 reaction?

-Which set of reagents would complete the following reaction to synthesize from (ethylene)?
+Which of the following reagents and conditions would best convert (an alkyl bromide) to (an alcohol) via an SN2 reaction?

-Which of the following is the major organic product formed in an elimination reaction of (2-bromo-2-methylbutane) with methanol as the solvent?
-Ignore byproducts.
+Given the reaction of 2-methyl-2-butene with and , identify the expected major product.

 Organic Chemistry Reactions practice set